HarshGundecha/cheatsheet_and_doc/Java+/web/microservices/hystrix_spring_circuit_breaker.md

 - give it the parameters and it does the work
 - works well with spring boot
 - not activately developed (but still works and is in maintainance mode)
-- due to its limitation which is same as CB [Limitations](#limitations) people are moving towards adaptive fault tolerance
+- due to its limitation which is same as Circuit Breaker [Limitations](../../../design_patters_&_architectures/microservices+.md#limitations) people are moving towards adaptive fault tolerance

 ## Implementation
 - add spring-cloud-started-nttflix-hystrix dependency